 Cefprozil comes as a tablet and a suspension (liquid) to take by mouth.
-It is usually taken every 24 hours (once a day) or every 12 hours (twice a day) for 10 days.
-To help you remember to take cefprozil, take it around the same time every day.
+It is usually taken with or without food every 12 or 24 hours for 10 days.
+Take cefprozil at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take cefprozil exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Take cefprozil until you finish the prescription, even if you feel better.
-Stopping cefprozil too soon may cause bacteria to become resistant to antibiotics.
+If you stop cefprozil too soon or skip doses, your infection not be completely treated and the bacteria may become resistant to antibiotics.